marthasharpe/Bartending-Game/README.md

 The concept and design for this game came from my days as a bartender.

-Visit the page [here](http://marthadawn.com/Bartender%20Game/index.html "Bartending Game") or watch the intro video below.
+Visit the page [here](https://bartending-game.netlify.com/ "Bartending Game") or watch the video below.

 [![Bartending Game](http://img.youtube.com/vi/zLNYzg27QPk/0.jpg)](http://www.youtube.com/watch?v=zLNYzg27QPk "Bartending Game")